vedantparnaik/portfolio/index.md

 - Developed personalized treatment plans, leveraging insights from model predictions and integrating SHAP (SHapley Additive exPlanations) for transparency in decision-making.

 **Software Engineer Intern @ India FIRSTRobotics, India <br> (_August 2019 - April 2020_)**
-- **Military UTV to detect landmines:** Worked on designing a UTV on NVIDIA Jetson with mine detection sensor, IMU, GPS, and LiDAR for navigation and mark location with 0.5-meter precision.
+- **Autonomous UTV for Landmine Detection:** Worked on designing a UTV on NVIDIA Jetson with mine detection sensor, IMU, GPS, and LiDAR for navigation and marking location with 0.5-meter precision.
 - Implemented <a href="https://github.com/vedantparnaik/Image-Segmentation-Depth-Estimation-for-UTV" target="_blank">
   Image Segmentation and Depth Estimation
-</a> on the UTV using the KITTI dataset, achieving 2-meter accuracy and establishing spatial relationships for real-time navigation and obstacle avoidance.
+</a> on the UTV using the KITTI dataset, achieving 2-meter accuracy in establishing spatial relationships for real-time navigation and obstacle avoidance.
-- **Two-wheel Self-balancing Robot:** Developed software systems for a prototype of EvoBOT for grasping, carrying tasks, and path traversal on slopes, rough terrains, and slippery surfaces.
+- **Two-wheel Self-balancing Robot:** Developed software systems for a prototype of <a href="https://www.iml.fraunhofer.de/en/fields_of_activity/material-flow-systems/iot-and-embedded-systems/evobot.html" target="_blank"> EvoBOT </a> for grasping, carrying tasks, and path traversal on slopes, rough terrains, and slippery surfaces.

 ---